Consensus-Based Optimization for Saddle Point Problems: Introduction

-In the present paper we propose a zero-order consensus-based optimization method for finding the global Nash equilibrium~$(x^*,y^*)$ of a smooth objective function~$\CE:\CX\times \CY\rightarrow \bbR$ with $\CX=\bbR^{d_1}$ and $\CY=\bbR^{d_2}$.
+In the present paper we propose a zero-order consensus-based optimization method for finding the global Nash equilibrium~$(x^*,y^*)$ of a smooth objective function~$\CE:\CX\times \CY\rightarrow \bbR$ with $\CX=\bbR^{d_1}$ and $\CY=\bbR^{d_2}$, which is designed to be amenable to a rigorous theoretical convergence analysis, missing so far in the literature on population-based methods for min-max problems.
 The dynamics of the algorithm is inspired by consensus-based optimization, a paradigm for global nonconvex minimizations, which was introduced by the authors of~\cite{pinnau2017consensus}.
 Their method employs a system of interacting particles which explore the energy landscape in order to form a global consensus about the global minimizer of the objective function as time passes.
-Taking inspiration from this concept, we consider $N$ particles, where each individual particle is described by a tuple $(X^i,Y^i)$, which is formally a stochastic process.
+Taking inspiration from this concept, let us consider two sets of particles~$(X^i)_{i=1}^{N_1}$ and $(Y^i)_{i=1}^{N_2}$ of potentially different size, one for minimization, the other for maximization.
+Each individual particle of either set is formally described by a stochastic process.
 In order to achieve consensus about the equilibrium point of $\CE$, the particles interact through a system of stochastic differential equations~(SDEs) of the form